 Here is a sample of the matters which Meryl has been involved in:

-- Representing TWG Tea Company Pte Ltd (“TWG Tea”), a subsidiary of public listed OSIM International Ltd, in HC/S 799/2017.
+- Successfully represented TWG Tea Company Pte Ltd (“TWG Tea”), a subsidiary of public listed OSIM International Ltd, in HC/S 799/2017.
 TWG Tea is a home-grown brand famous for its luxury tea boutiques and salons in HC/S799/2017 and wrestled ownership of TWG Tea’s Domain Name from a former office holder and shareholder of TWG Tea (“Defendant”) for the return of TWG Tea domain name.
 Also successfully represented TWG Tea and two of its office holders in the counterclaim brought by the Defendant for malicious falsehood, unjust enrichment and conspiracy.
 On 3 May 2019, the High Court rendered Judgment in favour of TWG Tea for its claims for its domain name and dismissed all of the Defendant’s counterclaims against TWG Tea and two of its office holders [HC/Suit 799/2017].

 - An action concerning defamation, malicious falsehood and disputes involving shareholdings in an Indonesian listed company worth over US$1 billion.
 The action resulted in an unprecedented award of damages for malicious falsehood and defamation of over SG$130 million in total.
 (Court of Appeal case of Low Tuck Kwong v Sukamto Sia SGCA 61)

 The Asia Pacific Legal 500

 Intellectual Property 2019 – Next Generation Lawyer for 3 consecutive years